cloudnative-pg/cloudnative-pg/docs/src/tablespaces.md

 The `yardbirds` cluster example requests 4 persistent volume claims using 3 different storage classes:

-- Default storage class – Used by the `PGDATA` and WALs.
+- Default storage class – Used by the `PGDATA` and WAL volumes.
 - `fastest` – Used by the `current` tablespace to store the most active and demanding set of data in the database.
 - `balanced` – Used by the `this_year` tablespace to store older partitions of